JustinPatenaude/balticathletics/brands/spieth-canada.md

 - title: Spieth Volleyball Catalogue
   year: 2019
   pdf: "/2019 Volleyball Catalog_FINAL.pdf"
-info: |-
-  For over 40 years, **Spieth America** has been one of the most trusted gymnasium and sports equipment manufacturers in North America.
+info: For over 40 years, **Spieth America** has been one of the most trusted gymnasium and sports equipment manufacturers in North America.
 They offer an assortment of highly specialized gymnastics apparatus and mats, preschool/developmental equipment, sport mat surfaces, volleyball, and badminton systems.

-  Spieth America equipment can be found in gym clubs, YMCA’s, schools and various other organizations throughout North America and internationally, and at many local, national and international competitions.
-We support the US and Canadian Federations in order to continue developing the sport of gymnastics.
 photos:
 - title: Volleyball Aluminum Posts
   photo: "/Volleyball Aluminum Posts.PNG"